-In this report the European Commission elaborates on to what extent the requirements set out in the Council Framework Decision on combating trafficking in human beings have been met by the Member States.
+In this report the European Commission looks at the extent to which the requirements set out in the Council Framework Decision on combating trafficking in human beings have been met by the Member States.

 Office of the High Commissioner for Human Rights (UNHCHR), 2002, 17 pages